Hatamoto/fractol/README.md

 ## Objectives

-- **Learn & Explore:** Get hands-on with the MiniLibX library and basic computer graphics in C.
+- **Learn & Explore:** Get hands-on with the MLX42 library and basic computer graphics in C.
 - **Understand Fractals:** Dive into the math behind fractals and visualize the beauty of the Mandelbrot and Julia sets.
 - **Interactive Experience:** Implement zooming with the mouse wheel, smooth window management, and dynamic rendering.
 - **Bonus Challenge:** Push boundaries with extra fractal types, mouse-driven zoom, arrow key navigation, and color shifting for that extra psychedelic touch.